Interview Completion Flow

 Next Steps

-- Understanding Quality Scores — learn how interviews are scored
+- How the Quality Gate Works — learn how interviews are scored and filtered

 - Voice Interview Experience — understand the full voice interview flow